sameerjha462000/nodeJS/04_moongose/notes/schemaValidations.md

             console.log("OH NO ERROR!")
         })

-    const bike2 = new Product({name : "Greenfield Bike", price : "Hundred"}) // This will not work as mongoose would not be able to typecast "Hundred" into a
+    const bike2 = new Product({name : "Greenfield Bike", price : "Hundred"}) // This will not work as mongoose would not be able to typecast "Hundred" into a Number

     bike2.save()
         .then(data => {